Precautionary Scope Rules Out Self Sense

 Saturday’s MRC Foundation Cup (2000m) affords the winner a ballot exemption into next month’s Caulfield Cup.

-Brideoake will still be at Caulfield on Saturday to saddle Extreme Bliss and in the Fight Cancer Foundation Handicap (1400m).
+Brideoake will still be at Caulfield on Saturday to saddle Extreme Bliss and The Real Beel in the Cancer Foundation Handicap (1400m).

 The pair finished out of the placings over 1200m behind at The Valley on September 7.